AlexMercedCoder/tutorialblog/content/blog/2026/2026-01-the-story-of-pangolin-catalog.md

 ## 1. Introduction: A Holiday, an Agent, and an Idea

-In December 2025, Google released something that changed how I code—**Antigravity IDE**.
+In December 2025, Google released something that changed how I code - **Antigravity IDE**.
 It wasn’t just another brilliant editor.
 It came packed with AI agents that could write code, test it, refactor it, and even debug alongside you.
 Naturally, I had to try it out.

 I didn’t jump right into building a big project.
 Instead, I used it to make some tooling for [Dremio](https://www.dremio.com) and [Apache Iceberg](https://iceberg.apache.org), both technologies I work with frequently.
 That experience set the foundation for something bigger: [**Pangolin**](https://pangolincatalog.org), an open-source, feature-rich lakehouse catalog.